-Psychology is a field that examines how we think, feel, and behave.
-Abnormal Psychology is concerned with those aspects of the human experience that are unusual, maladaptive, distressing, damaging, or pathological.
-In this survey course on the science and practice of Abnormal Psychology, we review major models and definitions of abnormality, methods of assessment and treatment, many DSM disorders, and ethics.
-We cover a variety of topics related to mental illness including social stigma, how to be a conscious consumer of mental health services, differential diagnosis, risk and resiliency factors, prevention, developmental psychology, and mechanisms by which mental health can deteriorate or improve across time.
-A complex, multivariate, multi-level conceptualization of health is emphasized, in which biological, psychological, social, and sociocultural variables act together in complex ways to produce mental illness as well as mental wellness.
+In this survey course on the science and practice of Clinical Psychology, we review major theories and conceptual models of helping, introduce fundamental clinical skills and attitudes, and discuss clinical ethics and decision-making.
+We cover a variety of topics related to clinical psychology, including career development in the helping professions, empirically supported treatments and the importance of research, professional issues in clinical practice, how to be a conscious consumer of mental health services, and mechanisms of therapeutic change.
 Throughout the course, we apply psychological theories and principles to everyday human experience.
-We hope to make the science of Abnormal Psychology accessible and understandable, and we particularly want you to see how the theories and concepts we discuss relate to your own life.
+We hope to make the science of Clinical Psychology accessible and understandable, and we particularly want you to see how the theories and concepts we discuss relate to your own life.

 This Online Course is comprised of a series of Modules containing lectures for you to watch and listen to, as well as supporting materials like lecture slides, required and supplemental readings, videos, and related websites to explore.
 Instead of a traditional textbook, you will read and view assigned materials online for each class, including articles, TED talks, and a variety of multimedia materials.
 We recommend listening to the lecture for each module first, then completing the associated readings, viewings, and explorations.
+In fact, recent research finds that students learn far more efficiently if they read the reading material after the lecture than if they do so before the lecture.